 From installation to task scheduler - step by step instruction

-This will walk through you from installing to running on the schedule MSH Delete Files Older Than application.
+This will walk you through installing and running the MSH Delete Files Older Than application on a schedule.

 Files for testing